-A 15-minute outside play or a 30-minute outdoor walk is much better than have nothing at all.
+A 15-minute outside play or a 30-minute outdoor walk is much better than having nothing at all.

 4. Dogs work wonders for kids with Autism

-A recent study in the US found out that dogs, specifically therapy dogs, are a big help for kids with autism.
+A recent study in the US found out that dogs, specifically therapy dogs or even emotional support animals, are a big help for kids with autism.
 Dogs decrease cases of meltdowns and provide a sense of security.